Panel Diversity: Inclusive Strategies for Healthcare Market Researchers

 While it’s always been important to create online surveys that are mobile-friendly, designing a survey that can be completed easily on a smartphone will further your ability to capture diverse perspectives, too, as not everyone has access to a laptop or desktop computer.

 #3.
 Be sensitive to language and cultural nuances.
 Always confirm that the language you are using is respectful, objective, and sensitive to the needs of all participants.
-Review each question to check that you’re not inadvertently using words or phrases that could have a negative connotation.
-Make sure that response options for close-ended survey questions cover the full list of experiences from the panelist perspective, too.
+Review each question to check that you're not inadvertently using words or phrases that could have a negative connotation.
+Make sure that response options for close-ended survey questions cover the full list of experiences from the member perspective, too.

 You can also ask a broad range of individuals to review the materials for your research activity, such as testing an online survey or reading through discussion guides and interview questions, before moving forward with execution.
 Even better, use the “think-aloud” method — which asks potential respondents to go through the survey questions and verbally tell researchers how they would respond — to diagnose any problems before survey launch.
 And, depending on the target population, hiring a bilingual moderator who has been trained to facilitate inclusivity for your usability studies, focus groups, and interviews may be necessary to achieve success.
 In fact, increasing the diversity of moderators and other market research team members should be a priority for any organization that wants to continually diversify research panels and offer inclusive experiences.